howerj/forth-cpu/readme.md

 	| oIrcMask    | 0x600c  | CPU Interrupt Mask              |
 	*-------------*---------*---------------------------------*

+The following description of the registers should be read in order and describe how the peripherals work as well.

 #### oUart

 A UART with a fixed baud rate and format (115200, 8 bits, 1 stop bit) is